esx-framework/esx_core/[esx_addons]/esx_phone/README.md

 # esx_phone

 ### Note
-- All scripts that implement the usage of esx phone must be started **after** this script, or else they wont register and no messages will be received.
+- All scripts that implement the usage of esx phone must be started **after** this script, or else they won't register and no messages will be received.

 ## Download & Installation